openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Pre-Authorized Code Flow {#pre-authz-code-flow}

-Figure 2 is a diagram of a Credential issuance using Pre-Authorized Code Flow.
-It is a flow where the user authentication and authorization happens prior to the Credential Issuer initiating the issuance flow, without utilizing the Authorization Endpoint.
-Issuance flow starts after Credentials are ready to be retrieved by the Wallet.
+Figure 2 is a diagram of a Credential issuance using the Pre-Authorized Code Flow.
+In this case, the Credential Issuer first conducts the steps required to prepare the credential issuance, e.g. user authentication and authorization, before it initiates the flow with the Wallet.
+Consequently, this flow does not use the Authorization Endpoint, the pre-authorized code is sent by the Credential Issuer to the Wallet and directly redeemed by the Wallet at the Token Endpoint for the Access Token needed to request Credential Issuance.
 See (#use-case-4) for a use case.

 How the End-User provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.

-This flow uses a newly defined OAuth 2.0 Grant Type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
+This flow uses the newly defined OAuth 2.0 Grant Type "urn:ietf:params:oauth:grant-type:pre-authorized_code".

 The diagram is based on a Credential Issuer initiated flow illustrated in a use case in (#use-case-4) and does not illustrate all of the optional features.